drshahizan/software-engineering/materials/module4/jiesheng4616/readme.md

 - Maintenance: Maintain the requirements throughout the life cycle of the app.
 Update the requirements as needed to reflect changes in the app, such as new features or changes in the operating environment.

+By following these steps in the requirement engineering process, you can ensure that the mobile app for fitness tracking meets the needs of stakeholders and is delivered on time and within budget.

+## Contribution 🛠️
+Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.